weis0292/BarrenLand/README.md

 ```sh
 vstest.console.exe MikeWeispfenning.BarrenLandAnalysis.Tests.dll
 ```
-You will also find my latest test run in the **TestResults** folder.

 ## Questions
 If you find yourself with any questions, please don't hesitate to reach out to me at [weis0292@umn.edu](mailto:weis0292@umn.edu).
 Thank you.